Outlast: Outlast: Whistleblower

+Plot

-Waylon Park is a software engineer working at M.M.A. for Murkoff.
-His job entails maintaining the Morphogenic Engine, which controls lucid dreaming in comatose individuals.
-After several experiences working directly with the Engine and witnessing its effects on the facility's patients, he desperately sends an anonymous e-mail to reporter Miles Upshur to expose the corporation.
-Shortly afterwards, Park is summoned to the underground laboratory's operations center to debug a monitoring system.
-When he returns to his laptop, his supervisor, Jeremy Blaire, has him detained and subjected to the Morphogenic Engine after discovering his e-mail.
-However, Park escapes his restraints when the Walrider is unleashed.
-He roams the increasingly decrepit facility as surviving guards and medical personnel flee from the newly freed patients, searching for a shortwave radio that he can use to contact the authorities, all the while eluding a cannibal named Frank Manera, who wields an electric bone saw.
-Just as Park manages to find a working radio transmitter, Blaire appears and destroys it.
+Software engineer Waylon Park works at Mount Massive Asylum, entailing maintenance to the "Morphogenic Engine", which allows Murkoff scientists to manipulate lucid dreams in the hospital's comatose patients.
+After witnessing the engine's effects on the abused patients, a horrified Waylon sends an anonymous e-mail to Miles Upshur to expose Murkoff's inhumane experiments.
+Shortly after, Waylon is summoned to the laboratory's operations center to debug a monitoring system.

+When Waylon returns to his office, his supervisor Jeremy Blaire has him detained and exposed to the engine after discovering his e-mail.
+However, Waylon escapes his restraints when the Walrider is unleashed.
+He roams the increasingly decrepit facility as surviving guards and medical personnel flee from the newly freed variants, searching for a shortwave radio that he can use to contact the authorities, all the while eluding cannibal variant Frank Manera, who wields an electric bone saw.
+Just as Waylon manages to find a working radio transmitter, Blaire destroys it and tries to suffocate Waylon, but is forced to flee by an approaching Chris Walker.

-Park finds his way into the asylum's vocational block where he is captured by Eddie Gluskin, a serial killer obsessed with finding the "perfect bride" by killing other patients and mutilating their genitalia.
-Gluskin tries to hang Park in a gymnasium with his other victims, but during the struggle, he is entangled by his own pulley system and fatally impaled by a loose section of rebar.
+Waylon finds his way into the hospital's vocational block, where he is captured by Eddie Gluskin, a serial killer obsessed with finding the "perfect bride" by killing other patients and mutilating their genitalia.
+Gluskin tries to hang Waylon in the hospital's gymnasium with his other victims, but during the struggle, he is entangled by his pulley system and a sudden weight shift causes him to be fatally impaled on a loose section of rebar.
+As dawn breaks, Murkoff's private military unit arrives at the hospital, intent on eliminating all the variants.
+Waylon slips past them and escapes into the lobby, where he finds a gravely wounded Blaire.

-At daybreak, Murkoff's paramilitary division arrives at the asylum, intent on eliminating the variants.
-Park slips past them and escapes into the main lobby.
-There, he finds a gravely wounded Blaire, who stabs him suddenly, insisting that no one can know the truth about Mount Massive, but the Walrider kills him before he can kill Park.
-Park then stumbles out the open front door and towards Miles Upshur's jeep, which is still idling near the main gates.
-He takes the jeep and drives away as Miles, now the Walrider's host, also emerges from the asylum.

-In the epilogue, Park is sitting at a laptop with his camcorder footage ready for upload in order to expose the Murkoff Corporation.
-An associate informs him that it will be more than enough to ruin Murkoff, but is warned that they will then seek to eliminate him and his family.
-Despite some initial hesitation, Park decides to upload the file.
+Blaire suddenly stabs Waylon and insists that no one can know the truth about the hospital before the Walrider kills him.
+Waylon then stumbles out the open main entrance and towards Miles' jeep, which is still parked near the entrance.
+He drives away as Miles, now possessed by the Walrider, also emerges from the hospital.
+In the epilogue, Waylon is sitting at a laptop with his camcorder footage ready for upload as he is prepared to expose the hospital's experiments.
+An associate informs him that it will be more than enough to ruin Murkoff, but is warned that they will seek to retaliate against him and his family.
+Despite some initial hesitation, Waylon uploads the footage.